rdemont/dart-generator/README.md

-can be made in the openDB with this code
+can be made in the openDB with this code and import 'dart:developer';

 ```
 db.rawQuery('SELECT * FROM sqlite_master ORDER BY name;').then((tables)